ZContent/A2Z_Machine/README.md

 The filesystem is used to store the game files and saved games.
 Create 2 folders from the root folder of the device:

-- "games"
+- "stories"
 - "saves"

-Copy the game files from the games folder in the library to the games folder on the device.
+Copy the story files from the games folder in the library to the stories folder on the device.

 Create a sketch called "a2z_machine" and copy the project files into the folder.
 Compile and upload the sketch to the ItsyBitsy.